- Food Security

 - How Children Are Faring

-Nearly 60% of all public school students in California are eligible for free or reduced price school meals (meaning their household incomes are less than about $44,000 for a family of four), according to 2014 data.
+Nearly 59% of all public school students in California are eligible for free or reduced price school meals (meaning their household incomes are less than about $44,000 for a family of four), according to 2015 data.
 This equates to over 3.5 million low-income students statewide, an increase from about 3.2 million (51%) in 2007.
-County and school district data show increases, as well; between 2007 and 2014, percentages rose in all counties and in over 80% of school districts with available data.
-At the county level, the percentage of students eligible for free/reduced price meals ranged from 27% to 79% in 2014.
+County and school district data show increases, as well; between 2007 and 2015, percentages rose in all but one county and in most school districts with available data.
+At the county level, the percentage of students eligible for free/reduced price meals ranged from 26% to 80% in 2015.
 Many more students are eligible for free meals than for reduced price meals.
-In 2014, over 3 million students (51% of all students) were eligible for free meals, while just over 500,000 (9%) were eligible for reduced price meals.
+In 2015, over 3 million California students (50% of all students) were eligible for free meals, while over 500,000 (9%) were eligible for reduced price meals.

 In 2015, almost 4.5 million Californians participated in the CalFresh supplemental food program, formerly known as Food Stamps.
-Hispanic/Latino and White households represented the majority of CalFresh recipients in 2015, accounting for 75% of the approximately 2.1 million total households receiving assistance.
+Hispanic/Latino and white households represented the majority of CalFresh participants in 2015, accounting for 75% of the approximately 2.1 million participating households.

-In 2012, almost 2.5 million California children (26% of the child population) lived in "food insecure" households with uncertain or inadequate access to food.
+In 2014 an estimate of almost 2.1 million California children (23% of the child population) lived in “food insecure” households with uncertain or inadequate access to food, down from nearly 2.5 million (27% of the child population) in 2011.

 - Policy Implications